microsoft/playwright/docs/src/auth.md

 module.exports = config;
 ```

-In the tests that require authentication specify name of the storage entry
-that contains state of the authenticated context, Playwright will automatically
-load it when creating new contexts for the tests:
+Specify [`property: TestOptions.storageStateName`] in the test files that need to be logged in.
+Playwright will use the previously saved state when creating a page.

 ```js tab=js-ts
 import { test, expect } from '@playwright/test';